-- B. In accordance with the provisions of the amended Articles of Association approved by the shareholders on June 21, 2016, where the Company makes profits before tax for the annual financial year, the Company shall appropriate no less than 5% of such annual profits before tax as employees' compensation, which shall be distributed in accordance with the incentive programme approved by majority of the meeting of Board of Directors attended by two-thirds or more of all the Directors and may be distributed to employees of the Company and its subsidiaries and a maximum of 2% as additional directors' remuneration. - C.The estimated amounts of employees' compensation were \$138,954 and \$128,698 and of directors' remuneration were \$42,755 and \$42,001 for the years ended December 31, 2018 and 2017, respectively.
-The employees' compensation and directors' remuneration were estimated and accrued based on the distributable profit of current year for the year ended December 31, 2018, and the percentage of previous year payment.
-The difference of (\$2,854) and (\$932) between the amount of the employees' compensation and directors' remuneration resolved at the meeting of Board of Directors on August 1, 2018 of \$125,844 and \$41,069 and the amount recognized in the 2017 financial statements, respectively, mainly caused by the difference of exchange rate, had been adjusted in the profit or loss of 2018, and the employees' compensation will be distributed in the form of cash.
+- B. In accordance with the provisions of the amended Articles of Association approved by the shareholders on June 21, 2016, where the Company makes profits before tax for the annual financial year, the Company shall appropriate no less than 5% of such annual profits before tax as employees' compensation, which shall be distributed in accordance with the incentive programme approved by majority of the meeting of Board of Directors attended by two-thirds or more of all the Directors and may be distributed to employees of the Company and its subsidiaries and a maximum of 2% as additional directors' remuneration. - C. The estimated amounts of employees' compensation were \$162,769 and \$138,954 and of directors' remuneration were \$54,662 and \$42,755 for the years ended December 31, 2019 and 2018, respectively.
+The employees' compensation and directors' remuneration were estimated and accrued based on the distributable profit of current year for the year ended December 31, 2019, and the percentage of previous year payment.
+Employees' compensation and directors' remuneration of 2018 as resolved by the Board of Directors were in agreement with those amounts recognised in the 2018 financial statements, and the employees' compensation will be distributed in the form of cash.